Multi-Vit with Fluoride and Iron

 How is Multi-Vit with Fluoride and Iron Supplied

-Multi-Vitamin Drops with Fluoride & Iron 0.25 mg is available in 50 mL bottles with accompanying calibrated dropper.
+Multi-Vitamin and Fluoride and Iron 0.25 mg drops is available in 50 mL bottles with accompanying calibrated dropper.

-Store at 20ºC to 25ºC (68ºF to 77ºF), excursions permitted between 15ºC and 30ºC (between 59ºF and 86ºF).
-After opening, store away from direct light.
+Store at controlled room temperature 15°-25°C (between 59°F and 77°F).
+Excursions Permitted.
+After opening store away from direct light.
 Close tightly after each use.
 Occasional deepening of color has no significant effect on vitamin potency.